Accommodation | Hostel

 Note

-The near thousand-year old tradition of providing shelter to wanderers lives on at historical Fokstugu
+The nearly thousand-year-old tradition of offering shelter and lodging to travelers lives on at historic Fokstugu today.

 This hostel is accredited and recommended by the National Pilgrim Centre.
 It has met the same requirements, and holds the same standard, as the pilgrim accommodation along Camino de Santiago and Via Francigena.